jaakkopasanen/AutoEq/README.md

 Pardon the lack of documentation for these.
 I have not tested any of the methods myself but they have been suggested by helpful AutoEQ users.

+[SoundSource](https://rogueamoeba.com/soundsource/) is the easiest way to use AutoEq on Mac since it comes with all of the profiles built in.
+The software is however not free.

 Audio plugin hosts include:
 - [MenuBus](https://www.menubus.audio/versions) has a free version but is no longer actively developed.
-- [SoundSource](https://rogueamoeba.com/soundsource/) is in active development but not free.
 - [Hosting AU](http://ju-x.com/hostingau.html) with [BlackHole](https://github.com/ExistentialAudio/BlackHole) or
 [Soundflower](https://github.com/mattingalls/Soundflower) can be used as a system wide AU plugin host.